nicholaswilde/recipes/docs/vegetarian/creamy-vegan-polenta-with-mushrooms-and-kale.md

 ### Step 1

-Make the polenta: Bring 6 cups vegetable broth and 1 teaspoon salt to boil in a large saucepan.
+Make the polenta: Bring 6 cups [vegetable broth][1] and 1 teaspoon salt to boil in a large saucepan.
 Gradually whisk in the polenta, then turn the heat to low and simmer, stirring occasionally with a wooden spoon, until the polenta has thickened to your liking, 10 to 15 minutes.
 Off the heat, stir in the butter and nutritional yeast.
 Season to taste with salt and black pepper; cover and set aside.